-The Jackal is an entry-level crossbow, ideal for the ones who don’t want to spend a fortune.
+The Jackal is an entry-level crossbow, ideal for those who don’t want to spend a fortune.
 Great features for both target practice and hunting at an affordable price, beginners and seasoned hunters alike.
 Preferred by experienced hunters as well for excellent features at a meager price.

 #2.
 Barnett Quad 400 Crossbow – Best for speed & accuracy at an affordable price